Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Geometric setup for gauge theories with corners

+We saw that a momentum form $\bH$ is necessarily equivariant at most up to a CE cocycle form.
+A (local) CE cocycle is said exact if it can be trivialized by shifting the momentum map by a field-space constant $\balpha \in \oloc^\mathrm{top}(\Sigma,\fG^*)$ (Remark \ref{rmk:HamShift1}).
+If this is not possible, the cocycle is said to be in the CE cohomology (see Appendix \ref{app:CEcoh}).
+There are two essentially equivalent ways to deal with this scenario.

+The first one is to introduce an affine action of $\G$ on $\fG^*$ by ``translating'' the coadjoint action of $\G$ ($\fG$) on $\fG^*$ by $C$ ($K$, respectively).
+This affine action then provides the correct notion of equivariance in the presence of a cocycle and can be used to define the relevant generalization of coadjoint orbits and other relevant objects that we will use in the following.

+The second way is to introduce a central extension $\wh\fG$ of $\fG$ which is governed by $K$, as well as appropriate extensions $\wh\rho$ and $\wh{H}$ of the action $\rho : \fG\times \X \to T\X$ and momentum map $H :\X \to \fG^*$, respectively.
+This allows one to reinterpret the affine orbits above in terms of genuine coadjoint orbits in the centrally extended algebra, and a non-$\Ad$-equivariant momentum map $H$ in terms of an equivariant one.

+Details on these last considerations, as well as on the Kirillov--Konstant--Souriau (KKS) Poisson structure on $\fG^*$ associated to a CE cocycle $K$, and the related symplectic structure on the affine/coadjoint orbits in $\fG$, can be found in Appendix \ref{app:CEcoh} (see in particular Lemma \ref{lemma:KKS} and Corollary \ref{cor:KKS}).

+\begin{definition}[Equivariant locally Hamiltonian $\G$-spaces] Let $(\X,\bom,\G)$ be as in Definition \ref{def:Ham+mommaps}.
+Then $(\X,\bom,\G)$ is a \emph{strongly-, $\Sigma$-, weakly-equivariant locally Hamiltonian $\G$-space} iff the action of $\G$ is locally symplectic and it admits a strongly-, $\Sigma$-, weakly-equivariant local momentum form $\bH$, respectively. \end{definition}

-\subsection{Yang--Mills theory: general setup}
+\subsection{Yang--Mills theory:\ general setup}

-This is the first of several sections dedicated to our ``running example''---Yang--Mills theory---used to exemplify the general constructions introduced until a given point.
-In this running example, $\Sigma$ is a compact, oriented manifold with positive-definite metric $\gamma$, e.g.\ $\Sigma$ can be thought of as a (region within a) Cauchy surface in a globally hyperbolic spacetime $M=\Sigma\times\mathbb R$.\footnote{Generalizations to a Lorentzian (nondegenerate) signatures of $\Sigma$ are possible in principle, but the solution space of the Gauss constraint must be re-analyzed.}
+This is the first of several sections dedicated to a ``running'' example, given by Yang--Mills theory (YM).
+Throughout this example $\Sigma$ is a compact, oriented manifold with positive-definite\footnote{Generalizations to a Lorentzian (nondegenerate) signatures of $\Sigma$ are possible in principle, but the solution space of the (Gauss) constraint must be re-analyzed.
+The case of YM on a null $\Sigma$ is studied in \cite{RielloSchiavinanull}.} metric $\gamma$; in other words, $\Sigma$ can be thought of as a (region within a) Cauchy surface in a globally hyperbolic spacetime $M=\Sigma\times\mathbb R$.

-We consider two cases: $G$ a real semisimple Lie group with Lie algebra $\mathfrak{g}$, or $\fg$ Abelian.
-On $\fg$ we consider a nondegenerate, $\Ad$-invariant, bilinear form, which we denote by
+We consider two cases: $G$ a real semisimple Lie group with Lie algebra $\mathfrak{g}$, or $\fg$ Abelian.\footnote{The semisimple and Abelian cases are not exhaustive of all possible scenarios, but they capture the basic phenomena that are to be expected in general.} On $\fg$ we consider a nondegenerate, $\Ad$-invariant, bilinear form, denoted

-and use it to (implicitly) identify $\dual{\fg}$ and $\fg$.
+and used to (implicitly) identify $\dual{\fg}$ and $\fg$.
 In the semisimple case we can use the Killing form.
 This convention allows us to write formulas in a more familiar form.
 Under this identification $\Ad^*(g)$ is mapped to $\Ad(g^{-1})$ and $\ad^*(\xi)$ to $-\ad(\xi)$.